Mixing Trazodone and Alcohol

 Trazodone and alcohol side effects can cause an overdose.
-More people abuse alcohol than any other substance in the world, so most people are aware that alcohol causes you to become intoxicated.
+More people abuse alcohol than any other substance worldwide, so most people are aware that alcohol causes you to become intoxicated.
 Adding an addictive substance or drugs, even prescription drugs, will heighten the risk.

 Trazodone and Alcohol Withdrawal

 Severe alcohol withdrawal syndrome can be quite serious.
-It can include symptoms such as alcohol-induced insomnia, nausea, increased body temperature, sweating, anxiety, rapid pulse, and vomiting, as well as more severe complications such as hallucinations or alcohol-induced psychosis, delirium, agitation, and seizures.
+It can include symptoms such as alcohol-induced insomnia, nausea, increased body temperature, sweating, anxiety, rapid pulse, vomiting, and more severe complications such as hallucinations or alcohol-induced psychosis, delirium, agitation, and seizures.
 Left unmanaged, alcohol withdrawal can even be life-threatening due to the possibility of grand mal seizures.